 Hyponym – A word that indicates some kind of subclass.
 So, instead of baseball players, you can have pitchers, catchers, third-basemen, infielders, outfielders, designated hitters, relief pitchers.

 Hypernym – The opposite of a hyponym.
 Instead of a pitcher, you have a New York Yankee, or a baseball player, or a major-leaguer, or an athlete.

-Demonym – A name given to people refering to the place they are from, such Virginians, or New Yorkers, or Northerners or Americans.
+Demonym – A name given to people referring to the place they are from, such Virginians, or New Yorkers, or Northerners or Americans.

-Toponym – A name that has been taken from a place or geographic feature, such as Kentucky Fried Chicken or Chicago deep dish pizza or Great Falls Spring Water.
+Toponym – A name that has been taken from a place or geographic features, such as Kentucky Fried Chicken or Chicago deep-dish pizza or Great Falls Spring Water.

 Exploring different -onyms may help you expand the keywords and concepts that you are researching.
-Some of them may be helpful in coming up with brand names and business names.
+Some of them may help come up with brand names and business names.
 Some are good to be aware of when words or phrases might have more than one meaning, even if they are spelled the same.

 Keeping -onyms in mind while you create pages can be very useful, as well as fun.